sethfischer/sphinxcontrib-cadquery/docs/related.rst

 :Renderer: `vtk.js`_
 :Exporter: ``cadquery.occ_impl.assembly.toJSON``

-This was modified for the initial release of sphinxcontrib-cadquery.
+This was modified for the initial release of *sphinxcontrib-cadquery*.

 CadQuery/sphinxcadquery